State-Funded Drug and Alcohol Rehabilitation Centers Near Me

 Who Qualifies for State-Funded Rehab?

-Again, different states have different requirements and offerings when it comes to drug and alcohol treatment centers funded through state and local governments.
-Therefore, it’s a good idea to locate the specific state agency that manages these programs and find out how to qualify in that particular state.
-The Directory of Single State Agencies (SSAs) for Substance Abuse Services provided by SAMHSA provides contact information for these agencies in each state.
+Again, different states have different requirements when it comes to eligibility for state-funded drug and alcohol treatment centers.
+Therefore, it’s a good idea to locate the specific state agency that manages these programs and find out how to qualify.
+As previously mentioned, SAMHSA’s State Agencies page provides contact information for these agencies in each state.

 How Quickly Will Treatment Begin?

 Because funding for state treatment is limited and must be distributed among potentially large numbers of individuals, sometimes there is a waiting list to get into these programs.
-In addition, certain people may be given priority for spaces, such as pregnant women, and are therefore moved to the top of the list, moving others down in priority.
+In addition, certain people may be given priority for spaces, such as pregnant women.

-This can sometimes deter people from getting help because they don’t want to wait, and they may then simply decide not to pursue treatment anymore.
-As noted by the National Institute on Drug Abuse, addiction treatment is more likely to be pursued if it is readily available when an individual is ready to seek it.
-As a result, many of these state-funded rehab programs provide outpatient and medical maintenance services for those who are waiting for more intensive treatment.
+Waiting can sometimes be a barrier to treatment.
+As noted by the National Institute on Drug Abuse (NIDA), addiction treatment is more likely to be pursued if it is readily available when an individual is ready to seek it.2 Therefore, many of these state-funded rehab programs provide outpatient and medical maintenance services for those who are waiting for more intensive treatment.

 How Does State-Funded Rehab Compare?